ArmandFS/ArmandFS.github.io/README.md

 # first-porto-site
 This is my first ever personal portofolio website.
 I've done this purely with HTML, CSS, and JS to study the fundamentals.
 I will incorporate more frameworks for future front end projects.
+Will add more features later on